Skip to content

 About Abdominal Aorta Aneurysm

 Abdominal aorta aneurysm is a cardiovascular disease with ‘ballooning’ of the lower part of the main artery of the body, aorta.
 The cause is unknown, but risk factors are atherosclerosis, high blood pressure, cardiovascular inflammation and infection as well as trauma.
 It affects millions of people globally and accounts for the death of 1% of men over the age of 65.
 It develops gradually over several years up to a dilatation of more than 3mm in diameter when surgery to insert a stent to prevent rupture is then the only treatment option, which is both expensive and with possibility for complications.
 Currently no preventive treatment is available.
 In November 2023 a research collaboration was entered with Uppsala University.
-In December 2024, PILA PHARMAs TRPV1 antagonist, XEN-D0501, was shown to significantly reduce abdominal aorta aneurysm growth in mice, establishing preclinical proof-of-concept.
+In December 2024, PILA PHARMAs TRPV1 inhibitor, XEN-D0501, was shown to significantly reduce abdominal aorta aneurysm growth in mice, establishing preclinical proof-of-concept.

 The project should be able to progress to proof-of-concept clinical trials and is available for out-licensing.